NateByers/manipRidem/manipRidem.md

 Reshaping
 ========================================================
-If we had more than one monitor
+If we had more than one monitor with a `monitor` column, we would include it as an id variable

 ```r
 wide <- read.table(header=T, text='